hirotoe0112/russian-helloworld/src/content/journals/2025/03/wh-questions-and-preposition-case.md

 Can I really master Russian?

-And Russian speakers are so amazing that they can use such confusing grammar rules unconsciously.
+And Russian speakers are so insane that they can use such confusing grammar rules unconsciously.